TOKYO

 Many might be familiar with the area surrounding the JR Shibuya Station– but the sizeable ward actually includes other famous locations such as the fashion district of Harajuku, Omote-sando, and Yoyogi Park.
 Other famous landmarks in Shibuya include the Hachiko statue, the Shibuya 109 shopping center, and Takeshita Street in Harajuku.

-If you’re ever wondering about what to do in Shibuya, check out our top 20 things to do in this area.
+If you’re wondering about what to do in Shibuya, read on to check out our top 20 things to do in the area.

 1. People-watch at the Starbucks in Shibuya Crossing